 This can tell you whether you like dealing with them before you trust them with a more significant job.

-You should always check the details of your warranty cover carefully to make sure you get the work done in line with the terms.
+You should always check the details of your factory or extended coverage carefully to make sure you get the work done in line with the terms.
 Going outside of these terms can void your coverage, so it’s always crucial to follow your plan’s “best practices” to avoid any potential issues.

-The good news for you as a car owner is that, as long as you check for certification, you can choose to take your car to either a dealership or an independent mechanic.
+The good news for you as a car owner is that you can choose to take your car to either a dealership or an independent mechanic as long as you check for certification.